usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/manage-users/api-access.rst

 	* add the entitlement to an existing role (note this will give supervisor rights to ALL the users with that role)
 	* create a new role with the supervisor access.

-.. warning: Users with Supervisor Access will be able to log in as ANY of the users in the organization without entering a password.
+.. warning:: Users with Supervisor Access will be able to log in as ANY of the users in the organization without entering a password.
 This right should be limited to support or managed services.
 Users with Supervisor Role needs to respect the privacy of the user data, according to current legislation.

-Therefore, it is probably safer to create a new "supervisor” role and add the supervisor rights, to limit the number of users that can access all the user accounts in the organization.
+It is probably safer to create a new "supervisor” role and add the supervisor rights, to limit the number of users that can access all the user accounts in the organization.

-	1. To create a new role, refer to Creating and Updating User Roles.
+	1. To create a new role, refer to :ref:`create-roles`.

-	2. Add this new supervisor role to the user who will be acting as “supervisor”; see Adding a Role to a User.
+	2. Add this new supervisor role to the user who will be acting as “supervisor”; see :ref:`add-roles`.
 	3. If the user is not already an administrator, you will need to promote the user as an administrator of the organization for which supervisor rights are assigned::

 		uforge user admin promote --account kermit --org MyOrg -u $ADMIN -p $PASS